bjarnerossen/sudoku-solver/README.md

 This project is licensed under the MIT License.

 ### NextUp
-PyInquirer for the interactive command-line interface
+PyGame to make the game interactive